Workplace Safety · 2–5 min talk

 Key Hazards

-- Pedestrians walking into vehicle or equipment paths
+• Pedestrians walking into equipment, vehicle, or forklift paths

 2–3 Minute Talk Script